JoshCheek/ruby_slippers_for_the_cobblers_children/frontend/Readme.md

 Todo
 ----

-* move my helper functions off into a lib or something
 * make the tachicoma w/ giles
 * integrate w/ interpreter
   * set it up to not run until you click a form button